Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Additionally, for Gulf War veterans, hypertension can be considered part of the broader category of undiagnosed illnesses or medically unexplained chronic multi-symptom illnesses (MUCMI) linked to service in the Gulf War region.

-What to Expect During a C&P Exam for Hypertension
+What to Expect During Your C&P Exam

-Your C&P exam for hypertension is mission critical for securing the VA disability benefits you deserve.
+Your C&P exam for hypertension is mission-critical for securing the VA disability benefits you deserve.

 C&P exams can be conducted in-person, via video teleconference, phone call, or through a records-only review (ACE exam).